√ Click here to watch our informational video on the Academy!

 j) DD214 if you have served in the military service.

-After completing the necessary paperwork and obtaining all the documents, your application needs to be returned to:
+After completing the necessary paperwork and obtaining all the documents, your application needs to be returned in person to:

 (you must call the Academy Director at 303-880-2088 and make an appointment to drop off your application and meet with us - you can find the building by using GOOGLE MAPS and typing in "Center for Simulation, Aurora, CO" in the GOOGLE MAPS SEARCH box - it will show you our building on the Lowry campus)

 Basic Law Enforcement Training Academy